-Mitigation measures to reduce any potential impacts on property due to vibration, ground settlement, dust or changes in visual amenity are addressed in the Vibration chapters (Volume 2, Chapter 5), the Soil and Geology chapters (Volume 2, Chapter 9), the Air and Climatic Factors chapters (Volume 2, Chapter 12) and the Landscape and Visual chapters (Volume 2, Chapter 13) of this EIS respectively, In addition to the above mitigation measures, in a number of cases, where demolition of properties is to occur, RPA has offered compensation however, in Area MN101 no properties are to be demolished.
+Mitigation measures to reduce any potential impacts on property due to vibration, ground settlement, dust or changes in visual amenity are addressed in the Vibration, Soil and Geology, Air and Climatic Factors and Landscape and Visual chapters of this EIS (Volume 2, Chapters 5, 9, 12 and 13 respectively).

 Where appropriate, compensation is payable to owners of property that is acquired land in accordance with the general compulsory purchase code.
 Appropriate compensation will also be payable to owners of property that is subject to temporary acquisition.
 Compensation will be provided through the CPO process.
 In light of the above mitigation measures and in all cases where compensation is agreed, the magnitude of the impact is assumed to reduce to medium.

-No mitigation measures are required with respect to the operational phase of the proposed scheme.
+No mitigation measures are required with respect to the operational phase of the scheme.